Introduction to Air Quality Modeling: Emissions Modeling

 The TCEQ processes industrial point source emissions for use in photochemical modeling in several steps.
 The first step is to acquire a point source emissions inventory for the year being modeled.
-Point source emissions are retrieved from the agency's database, the State of Texas Air Reporting System (STARS).
+Point source emissions are retrieved from the agency’s database, the State of Texas Air Reporting System.
 STARS data extracted include reported daily average emission rates, location coordinates, stack parameters, chemical species, standard industrial classification (SIC), source classification code (SCC), and other data needed to model each source.
 Location coordinates (for example, longitude and latitude) allow the emissions to be placed at the appropriate location in the modeling grid.
 Depending on stack parameters (stack height, discharge velocity, temperature, etc.), the emissions may also be placed directly into elevated layers of the three-dimensional grid.
-Emissions from areas outside of Texas are obtained from a variety of sources, including the National Emissions Inventory (NEI).
+Emissions from areas outside of Texas are obtained from a variety of sources, including the National Emissions Inventory (NEI) .
 The TCEQ exchanges emissions information with other states and gathers reports and data for the Gulf of Mexico, Canada, and Mexico.

-Because the composition of VOC emissions is critically important to accurately simulating ozone formation, the TCEQ asks industries to provide detailed breakdowns of the hydrocarbon species emitted at each reported emission point.
+Because the composition of VOC emissions is critically important to accurately simulating ozone formation, the TCEQ asks industries to submit detailed breakdowns of the hydrocarbon species emitted at each reported emission point.
 In cases where this information is unavailable or incomplete, default speciation profiles are used to complete the speciation of each point based on its reported SCC.

 To determine the time when pollutants are emitted, the TCEQ uses a variety of information.
 Most continuous-process point sources report operating 24 hours, seven days a week but some report more variable operating schedules.
 Where available, hourly emissions data for sources are used.
-Nationwide, most large electricity generating facilities report hourly emissions of NOx, SO2, and CO to the EPA’s Clean Air Markets Program.
-TCEQ occasionally conducts special inventory surveys to obtain hourly speciated emissions from specific sources.
+Nationwide, most large electricity generating facilities report hourly emissions of NOx, SO2, and CO to the EPA’s Clean Air Markets Program .
+The TCEQ occasionally conducts special inventory surveys to obtain hourly speciated emissions from specific sources.
 The TCEQ conducted such a survey during the Second Texas Air Quality Study (TexAQS II) intensive period, collecting hourly emissions from major point sources in East Texas from August 15 through September 15, 2006.
 A 2011 survey of certain flare operations in the Houston-Galveston-Brazoria area was recently conducted as well.

 On-Road Mobile Source Emission Data

-For ozone nonattainment areas within Texas, on-road mobile source emission inventories are typically based on vehicle miles traveled (VMT) estimates that are output from local travel demand models (TDMs) for various roadway segments or "links."
-Hourly VMT estimates for each link are multiplied by emission rates calculated with EPA's Motor Vehicle Emission Simulator (MOVES) model .
+For ozone nonattainment areas within Texas, on-road mobile source emission inventories are typically based on estimates of vehicle miles traveled estimates that are output from local travel demand models (TDMs) for various roadway segments or “links.”
+Hourly VMT estimates for each link are multiplied by emission rates calculated with the EPA’s Motor Vehicle Emission Simulator (MOVES) model .
 Emission rates are developed separately for freeway and arterial links and matched to the hourly VMT based on average hourly operating speed.
 Hourly temperature and humidity inputs based on locally observed data from specific time periods are used as MOVES inputs to more accurately characterize the emissions on the ozone episode days chosen for modeling.

-For all non-Texas areas contained within the modeling domain, EPA's MOVES model is run in default mode to develop daily emission estimates by county for an average Summer Weekday.
+For all non-Texas areas contained within the modeling domain, the EPA’s MOVES model is run in default mode to develop daily emission estimates by county for an average summer weekday.
 These emissions are processed with EPS3 and adjustments are applied to develop Friday, Saturday, and Sunday day type inventories based on pollutant-specific ratios from the Texas on-road inventories for Friday/Weekday, Saturday/Weekday, and Sunday/Weekday.
 In addition, the hourly distributions of the Texas on-road inventories by both pollutant and day type are applied to the non-Texas portions of the modeling domain.

 Area Source Emission Data